 - 3-Car Garage (~600+ sq. ft.): May require 18,000 to 24,000 BTUs.

 Note: Poor insulation or high ceilings may require increased BTU capacity.
-Always consult a local Bryant dealer for a precise load calculation.
+Always consult a local Bryant dealer for a precise load calculation tailored to your specific garage.

 2. Efficiency Ratings (SEER2 and HSPF2)

-Look for high SEER2 (Seasonal Energy Efficiency Ratio) for cooling and HSPF2 (Heating Seasonal Performance Factor) for heating.
-Higher ratings indicate the system delivers more comfort for every dollar of electricity used, maximizing long-term savings.
+SEER2 (Seasonal Energy Efficiency Ratio) measures cooling efficiency; HSPF2 (Heating Seasonal Performance Factor) measures heating efficiency.
+Higher ratings on both scales mean the system delivers more comfort per dollar of electricity — maximizing long-term savings and reducing your environmental footprint.

 3. Climate Considerations

-- Cold Climates: Choose a mini split heat pump designed for low-ambient heating.
-Bryant systems are engineered to perform in extreme cold, ensuring your garage stays warm even in freezing winter temperatures.
+- Cold Climates: Choose a mini split heat pump engineered for low-ambient heating.
+Bryant systems are built to perform in extreme cold, keeping your garage warm even when outdoor temperatures plummet.

 - Hot Climates: A cooling-only ductless air conditioner might suffice, but a mini split heat pump offers versatility if you ever need supplemental warmth.